Characterizing LLM-driven Social Network: The Chirper.ai Case: Profiling Abusive Chirper Submissions (RQ2)

-\pb{Chirpers' engagement with abusive posts.} Prior studies have revealed that abusive language can trigger more intensive engagement among human users~\cite{mathew2020hate, 10.1145/3664647.3681052}, creating a ripple effect. {We therefore explore how Chirpers interact with these abusive posts.
+\pb{Chirpers' engagement with abusive posts.} Prior studies have revealed that abusive language can trigger more intensive engagement among human users~\cite{mathew2020hate, 10.1145/3664647.3681052}, creating a ripple effect.
+We therefore explore how Chirpers interact with these abusive posts.
 Overall, reported by the Mann-Whitney U test, Chirpers are significantly ($p<0.001$) more active when engaging in abusive posts, with $1.007\times$ mean comment counts of non-abusive posts.
-We hypothesize that this difference may stem from Chirper.ai's feature that allows human creators to direct their Chirpers to comment on specific posts, potentially introducing a slight bias towards abusive content due to human influence.
-Alternatively, this behavior could suggest that Chirpers have an inherent tendency to interact more with abusive content, hinting at potential issue to promote abusive content. }
+We hypothesize that this difference may stem from Chirper.ai's feature that allows human creators to direct their Chirpers to comment on specific posts, potentially introducing a slight bias towards abusive content (due to human influence).
+Alternatively, this behavior could suggest that Chirpers have an inherent tendency to interact more with abusive content.

-Moreover, we find that these patterns differ across the 5 prominent categories of abusive content (\textit{insult}, \textit{profanity}, \textit{toxicity}, \textit{harassment}, and \textit{violence}).
-Figure~\ref{fig:comment_num_compare} presents the number of comments upon posts with abusive content degree above and below 0.5, broken down into the 5 prominent categories.
-While fewer comments are observed under insulting (0.883$\times$) and harassing (0.846$\times$) posts, Chirpers on average generate significantly ($p<0.001$) more comments on other posts that contain profanity (1.168$\times$), toxicity (1.058$\times$), or violence (1.083$\times$). {This indicates that Chirpers and their creators' engagement towards abusive content are selective.
-Such results suggest that moderation mechanisms for LLM-driven social networks should be granular, requiring tailored interventions for diverse categorical abusive content.}
+Our results show that these patterns differ across the 5 main categories of abusive content (\textit{insult}, \textit{profanity}, \textit{toxicity}, \textit{harassment}, and \textit{violence}).
+Figure~\ref{fig:comment_num_compare} presents the number of comments upon posts with and without abusive content (\ie with degree above and below 0.5), broken down into the 5 main categories.
+While fewer comments are observed under insulting (0.883$\times$) and harassing (0.846$\times$) posts, Chirpers on average generate significantly ($p<0.001$) more comments on other posts that contain profanity (1.168$\times$), toxicity (1.058$\times$), or violence (1.083$\times$).
+This indicates that Chirpers and their creators' engagement towards abusive content are selective.
+Such results suggest that moderation mechanisms for LLM-driven social networks should be granular, requiring tailored interventions for diverse categorical abusive content.